Mental and Emotional Injuries in Louisiana Workers Compensation

-With respect to mental injury alleged to follow mental stress, it must be shown that the mental injury was the result of a “sudden, unexpected, and extraordinary stress related to the employment.”
+Concerning mental injury alleged to follow mental stress, it must be shown that the mental injury was the result of a “sudden, unexpected, and extraordinary stress related to the employment.”

-No mental injury, whether pursuant to mental stress or physical stress, will be paid for unless it is diagnosed by a licensed psychiatrist or psychologist and the diagnosis meets the criteria established in the most current issue of the diagnostic manual in use by those mental health professionals.
+No mental injury, whether pursuant to mental stress or physical stress, will be paid for unless it is diagnosed by a licensed psychiatrist or psychologist, and the diagnosis meets the criteria established in the most current issue of the diagnostic manual in use by those mental health professionals.

 When an employee claims that a mental or emotional injury has been caused by either work-related mental stress or work-related physical stress, the employee must prove that the employment-related mental stress or physical stress caused the mental or emotional injury.